CS-4820-Library-Project/COUNTER-5.1-Report-Harvester/README.md

 * Install dependencies by typing the command:
    * npm install
 * Now type these commands:
-   * npx prisma generate (To create a test database and create Prisma client)
    * npm start (To preview the production version)

 # Developer Setup (using VSCode)